HubSpot/cms-js-building-block-examples/docs/reference.md

 ### Module Fields

-Fields are expressed as a JSX tree using field components from `@hubspot/cms-components/fields` .
+Fields can be expressed as a JSX tree using field components from `@hubspot/cms-components/fields` .
 These are the same [module fields](https://developers.hubspot.com/docs/cms/building-blocks/modules?__hstc=75491725.e2098b212e147a7b9be6fd756c0c6815.1649440584659.1667397195793.1667489478959.105&__hssc=75491725.4.1667489478959&__hsfp=1149209764#fields-json) that a developer has access to today.
 They also include TypeScript definitions, so developers can benefit from autocomplete and validation when defining fields.
 [Here](/field-types/modules.md) are the TypeDocs of all the exported Field Types.

-### Writing Fields.jsx files
+You may still express field definitions as an array of JavaScript objects identical to the traditional [JSON structure](https://developers.hubspot.com/docs/cms/building-blocks/module-theme-fields) within a HubL module, exporting in the same way as `fields`.

+### Building fields with JSX

-Instead of JSON, JS module fields are written using JSX.
+As an alternative to JSON, JS module fields are written using JSX.
 We believe the JSX field syntax is easier to read than JSON fields.
 It also allows you to dynamically generate fields, share field logic between modules, and create custom abstractions around field definitions.
 For example, here is a `FullNameField` custom field component that abstracts out a group of 2 or 3 text fields:

 ```javascript
 import {